 Judge Serrette is deeply committed to ensuring justice for all and works diligently with organizations devoted to this goal at the national, statewide, and local level.

 Judge Serrette is deeply committed to ensuring justice for all and works diligently with organizations devoted to this goal at the national, statewide, and local level.
 In Prince George’s County, Judge Serrette heads the county’s Model Court, focusing on systemic improvements for abused and neglected children in the court system, and co-chairs the Bridge from Y.E.S.
 Committee, established to create a housing complex and wrap-around service center for youth aging out of the foster care system.
 Judge Serrette also served as chair of the Task Force to Establish the Prince George’s County Family Justice Center for victims of domestic violence, sexual assault, human trafficking, and elder abuse.
+She currently serves as the Prince George’s County chair of the Maryland Interfaith Domestic Violence Coalition.

 Judge Serrette is a member of the Court of Appeals Standing Committee on Pro Bono Legal Services, a Commissioner on Maryland’s Access to Justice Commission, and a vice-chair of the Maryland Judicial Conference Domestic Law Committee, where she co-chairs the Special Status Workgroup.
 Judge Serrette also served as the Maryland chapter president of the National Association of Women Judges, where she is a co-chair of the Juvenile Justice and Child Welfare Committee, and a steering committee member of the annual Maryland Correctional Institution for Women Re-entry Conference, which she co-founded in 2008.